bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ### forwardRef

-<a href="https://angular.io/api/core/forwardRef">https://angular.io/api/core/forwardRef</a> Used to reference a token that may not be defined when we need it.
+<a href="https://angular.io/api/core/forwardRef">forwardRef</a> is used to reference a token that may not be defined when we need it.

 ### NG_VALUE_ACCESSOR

-<a href="https://angular.io/api/forms/NG_VALUE_ACCESSOR">https://angular.io/api/forms/NG_VALUE_ACCESSOR</a> Used to provide the control value accessor for a form control.
+<a href="https://angular.io/api/forms/NG_VALUE_ACCESSOR">NG_VALUE_ACCESSOR</a> is used to provide the control value accessor for a form control.

 ### Use New Menu Items Component in Order Form